Kaiser Wilderness

 The forest consists of white fir, Jeffrey pine, red fir, western white pine, and mountain hemlock.
 On Kaiser Ridge there are stands of lodgepole pine, and at timberline whitebark pine and Sierra juniper grow in mats of krummholtz.
 Willows and alders grow along the perennial streams that form the drainage area of the South Fork of the San Joaquin River.

-Some of the popular lakes in the Kaiser Wilderness are Nellie Lake, George Lake, and Upper Twin Lake, with Upper Twin Lake having a cave where the outlet stream disappears into and then flows underground for several hundred yards before resurfacing.
+Some of the popular lakes in the Kaiser Wilderness are George Lake, and Upper Twin Lake, with Upper Twin Lake having a cave where the outlet stream disappears into and then flows underground for several hundred yards before resurfacing.

 Recreational activities include day hiking, backpacking, horseback riding, fishing, rock scrambling, nature photography and snowshoeing.
 A wilderness permit is required for overnight trips into the Kaiser Wilderness.
 The Forest Service encourages the practice of Leave No Trace principles of outdoor travel to minimize human impact on the environment.

+The western portion was ravaged by the 2020 Creek Fire.
+Trails in that area are either badly damaged or completely gone, now covered by thousands of fallen trees and emerging undergrowth.